 He has been a guest presenter at both St. John the Evangelist’s Enrichment Day program and Maureen M. Welch’s career day.
 He is also a member of the American Optometric Society and has served as a clinical examiner for the National Boards.

-Outside of his practice, Dr. Wojton is married and has three daughters.
-His oldest daughter attends Cabrini University in Radnor.
-His next oldest is a senior at Conwell Egan H.S. and his youngest is a 6th grader at Holy Trinity.
+Outside of his practice, Dr. Wojton is married and has three daughters, 2 in college and his youngest is a 7th grader at Holy Trinity in Morrisville.
 He has been coaching soccer for over ten years and coaching high school track for 4 years.
 When he is not on a soccer field, he enjoys golfing, following Penn State football, photography, and traveling.
 In 2014, he achieved his goal of visiting all 50 states.
 Next on his list is golfing in every state (1 to go), and then visiting all of the Canadian Provinces (7 down, 3 to go).